-- The Sensor contains small parts that may be dangerous if swallowed. - Do not ignore symptoms that may be due to low or high blood glucose.
+- The Sensor contains small parts that may be dangerous if swallowed. - During times of rapidly changing glucose (more than 0.1 mmol/L per minute), interstitial fluid glucose levels as measured by the Sensor may not accurately reflect blood glucose levels.
+Under these circumstances, check the Sensor glucose readings by conducting a fingerstick test using a blood glucose meter. - In order to confirm hypoglycaemia or impending hypoglycaemia as reported by the Sensor, conduct a fingerstick test using a blood glucose meter. - Do not ignore symptoms that may be due to low or high blood glucose.
 If you have symptoms that do not match the Sensor glucose reading, or suspect your reading may be inaccurate, check the reading by conducting a fingerstick test using a blood glucose meter.
 If you are experiencing symptoms that are not consistent with your glucose readings, consult your health care professional.